-• Bring together data experts (ECV data producers) and data users to better understand the characteristics of the datasets, their limitations and potentials as well as their potential usage

-- Foster a scientific exchange about the ECV itself and different perspectives on the topic (observation <-> modelling) - Provide a forum for the development of ideas for new, joint (cross ECV) studies
+- Bring together data experts (ECV data producers) and data users to better understand the characteristics of the datasets, their limitations and potentials as well as their potential usage - Foster a scientific exchange about the ECV itself and different perspectives on the topic (observation <-> modelling) - Provide a forum for the development of ideas for new, joint (cross ECV) studies

-The workshop should also involve the wider climate research community and not only groups directly involved in the CCI and so will be organized as a side event within a conference (e.g. EGU, EUMETSAT conference, ECAC) or meetings of H2020 projects like IS-ENES3.
-One possibility is for a side event at EGU 2019.
+Such events should also involve the wider climate research community and not only groups directly involved in the CCI and so will be organized within a conference (e.g. EGU, EUMETSAT conference, ECAC) or meetings of H2020 projects like IS-ENES3.

-A workshop in the third year of CMUG phase 2 is also proposed to develop a strategy with GCOS and CEOS on the observational needs for climate monitoring and how to exploit the new datasets coming from the Sentinel series of satellites.
+A workshop in the third year of CMUG is also proposed to gather input for the CMUG deliverable of a Foresight report / community white paper on satellite Earth observations.
+The workshop will focus on the observational needs for climate research and application and how to exploit the new climate relevant datasets coming from the Sentinel series of satellites.
 This will build on experience gained in the CCI phase 1 and 2 activities.
-A Foresight document will result from the participants of the workshop.
+(CMUG Deliverable 1.2)

-2.6.2 Publications
+2.7.2 Publications

-CMUG will publish the results of its work on CCI datasets, providing peer reviewed validation of the work upon which the integrity of the datasets is based and exposure of the CCI within the climate research community.
+Where possible CMUG will publish the results of its climate science research on CCI datasets, providing peer reviewed validation of the work upon which the integrity of the datasets is based and exposure of the CCI within the climate research community.

-CMUG will encourage CRGs to contribute to a CCI special issue, focusing on the exploitation of CCI data products.
+CMUG will through the CSWG encourage CRGs to contribute to a CCI special issue, focusing on the exploitation of CCI data products.
 This special issue will be initiated by CMUG members.
 Members of the editorial board shall consist of CSWG scientists, CMUG scientists as well as ESA.
 The special issue might be published approximately a year after the first CRG workshop has taken place.
 An open access online journal will be the preferential choice for such a publication due to the possibility of incremental special issues, which avoid large delays caused by single papers.
 Publications should be mindful of the IPCC WG1 deadline which is (approximately) January 2020.

-2.6.3 Coordination with other activities
+2.7.3 Coordination with other activities